Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 public class Welcome {
 	public static void main(String[] args) {
-		System.out.println("Enter your username:"); // prompt for input

-		Scanner input = new Scanner(System.in);
+		System.out.println("Enter your username:"); // prompt for input Scanner input = new Scanner(System.in);
 		// the next line declares a String variable named "nextName" and
 		// makes the input scanner reads the string. (input.next()) String nextName = input.next();
 		System.out.println("Welcome to Java Programming, " + nextName + "!");
 		input.close(); // closing the input Scanner
 	}
 }
 ```
 The **method** next() is used to get input from the user.

-It can read the input only until a space(" ") is encountered.
+It reads the input until a space character (" ") is encountered.

 ---